brollin/BattleStatsMod/README.md

 # Battle Stats

-A Slay the Spire mod that provides a post-combat statistic screen.
+A Slay the Spire mod that provides a post-combat statistics screen.

+[WORK IN PROGRESS]

 ## Installation